Osayimwense1307/Osayimwense1307/README.md

 - 👋 Hi, I’m @Osayimwense1307
 - 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning alx
+- 🌱 I’m currently learning through alx platform
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me send a message on my phone number 09057808067